CasualPyDev/pgn2scid/README.md

 pgn2scid basically is a convenient GUI wrapper (a graphical user interface for command line tools) for pgnscid and scmerge, two programs to convert PGN files to native Scid database files and to merge a number of Scid files with an existing Scid database.
 Both tools should be part of a standard 'Scid vs. PC' installation.

+**IMPORTANT: The latest 1.6.1 release of pgn2scid uses a different version checker which might cause older releases to crash!
+PLEASE UPDATE YOUR VERSION by downloading the latest release!**

 But there's more!
 In detail pgn2scid can:

 * run on multiple platforms